 “Erections are clearly androgen-dependent, as evidenced by the observation that men with marked hypogonadism have a marked reduction in the frequency, amplitude, and rigidity of erections.
 However, the level of hypogonadism required to induce this ED is debatable.
 It is believed that normal adult testosterone levels are not required for normal erections to occur and that when this threshold of testosterone is reached, additional amounts do not further increase the frequency, amplitude, or rigidity of erections.”

 While testosterone isn’t directly responsible for erections, it stimulates receptors in the brain.
-After which, the neurons in the brain help in producing nitric oxide, which is the chemical required for an erection.
+After which, the brain neurons help produce nitric oxide, which is the chemical required for an erection.

-Contrary to popular belief, you don’t have to use medicine, delay wipes, or other techniques to improve erectile dysfunction, instead, you can improve erectile dysfunction naturally, as suggested by the Mayo Clinic.
+Contrary to popular belief, you don’t have to use a medicine, delay wipes, or other techniques to improve erectile dysfunction.
+Instead, you can improve erectile dysfunction naturally, as suggested by the Mayo Clinic.